 The top 8 board game stores in Toronto

-Board games in Toronto are becoming more popular than ever before.
-It's not a backlash against video games, but more of a maturing of both the gamers and the games.
+Board games in Toronto are more popular than ever.
 Board games have evolved from the days of Monopoly and Sorry!
-Modern games are better balanced, often easier to learn and encourage social group interaction more.
-Which is something video games lack.
-Instead of staring at a screen, the eyes of board gamers are on each other.
-That's why board game sales are up and board game cafes like Snakes and Lattes, GO Lounge and U Tea are popping up all over Toronto.
+Modern games are better balanced, often easier to learn and encourage more social group interaction.
+That's why board game sales are up and board game cafes like Snakes and Lattes have popped up all over Toronto.

-Here are the top 8 places to buy board games in Toronto.
+Here are my picks for the top places to buy board games in Toronto.

 The full name is 401 Games, Toys and Sportscards.
 The store started as a convenience store 20 years ago, but has grown to one of Toronto's busiest game stores.
-So busy that they're moving to a location that is three times larger at 518 Yonge street in August.
-Till then you can drop by for free board game nights (Wednesdays) or just marvel at the massive collection of games, action figures, sports cards, card games and more.
+Drop by for free board game nights (Wednesdays) or just marvel at the massive collection of games, action figures, sports cards, card games and more.

 Snakes and Lattes

-Located on Bloor, just west of Bathurst station, this board game cafe is also a game store.
+This board game cafe is also a game store.
 So if the place is full, and it usually is, you can just pick up a game and head home.
-They recently expanded and now look more like a bar than a cafe; which is awesome!
 Their collection of games to play is the largest in Toronto and for only $5 you can play them all for as long as you like.

 The Hairy Tarantula

-Not all the game stores are located on Bloor or Yonge.
 On Mt.
-Pleasant Rd, just south of Eglinton Ave, you will find Strategy Games.
+Pleasant Rd, just south of Eglinton Ave, you'll find Strategy Games.
 Though more focused on classic games (it's run by the Chess'n Math Association (CMA) a non-profit organization devoted to bringing the game of chess to Canadian youngsters), this store is packed wall to wall with new games as well.
-There's also a rentable space downstairs that seats up to 60 gamers.

-Though more focused on war gaming and tabletop role-playing games, this is a hidden gem on Bloor street.
-Just a few blocks east of Lansdowne station.
+Though more focused on war gaming and tabletop role-playing games, this is a hidden gem just a few blocks east of Lansdowne station.
 There's a large gaming area (1500 sq.ft.) in the basement and though it doesn't rival Snakes and Lattes, it's free and available.
 The medieval weapon collection on the walls also help set the mood.

-You'll find the Silversnail just north of Dundas square.
-Though heavily skewed towards comics, you'll also find a great selection of board games here.
-There's also the Black Canary Espresso Bar where you can watch the busy streets while contemplating what game to get next.
+You'll find the Silver Snail just north of Yonge Dundas square.
+Though heavily skewed toward comics, there's also a great selection of board games here.
+Grab a latte at the Black Canary Espresso Bar while you're there and watch the busy streets while contemplating what game to get next.

 Heavy Support Games